sanctitygeorge/sanctitygeorge/README.md

 - Database Management
 - Data Engineering
 - Cloud Computing (AWS, AZURE and GCP)
+- DevOps Engineering
-- Application Support
+- Application/Technical Support
 - Customer Service
-- Technincal Support
 - Project Management

 My greatest strength is to bring on board unique and brilliant ideas to transform businesses, and to likewise proffer superior service experience to companies.